Supporting education and evidence-based innovations in public safety

-After the George Floyd tragedy in the United States, three founding members each wrote op-eds to various papers.
+Following a number of unfortunate events involving the police in Canada, three founding members each wrote op-eds to various papers.
 David Cassels, now the President of C-CPR wrote about the need for policing to shift back to being peace-keepers and not peace-makers.
 Peace-keepers are about the community; not about intervening with a heavy hand unless safety is at risk.
 Togbi Nyaho Tamakloe wrote about the reality of People of Colour in North America and the long history of slavery followed by continuing racism that inhibits opportunity.
 John Lilley wrote about the Royal College of Physicians and Surgeons of Canada as a model for police training.

-Lots of conversations ensued.
+Considerable enthusiastic and meaningful conversations ensued!
 The group of believers in change for policing grew to 20 or 30 of whom 15 were core in forming our non-profit society.

 Coalition For Canadian Police Reform